cning0506/DATA-310_Applied_Machine_Learning/Project3.md

 Based on these two performances, we can assume that the random forest model is a worse model compared to linear regression model.
 We will verify this assumption with the two metrics, MSE and R-squared.

+## Other Methods - PNS Ranger and Random Forest

 ## Model Validation with R-squared and MSE
 After running the two methods, we will validate the two models with the metrics of R-squared and MSE.
 Both of these metrics are conveninent assessment metrics since we have calculated the sum of observed value and the sum of predicted values, which fulfills a part of the calculation for both R-squared and MSE.
 In fact, for the Random Forest model, we can get the R-squared value with the "print" function of the model (the code snippet attached below).
 We get the R-squared value of 0.1127, which means that 11.27% of sample variance is explained by this model.
 ```